fadedead/mckinsey/README.md

 READ ME:
 -------------------------------------------------

-The 2 jars have been added as an attachment to the cover letter email I sent.
+The 2 jars have been added to the executables folder.

 -------------------------------------------------

 Question 1: Create an app that will be executed in terminal or from the command line.
 The app should accept a hashtag as an argument and should only print out unique urls found in the 100 most recent tweets that matched the hashtag.

 Solution:
-- Run the TwitterRetrieval.jar through command line (java -jar TwitterRetrieval.jar)
+- Run the executables/TwitterRetrieval.jar through command line (java -jar TwitterRetrieval.jar)
 - Source code: src/challenge1/TwitterRetrieval.java

 -------------------------------------------------